 The Incredible Hulk #285 was topped off by a fantastic cover drawn by artists Ron Wilson & Joe Sinnott.
 As a kid, I thought it was an amazing image.
 The Hulk was fighting this giant orange figure seemingly made out of flames.
 I hadn’t seen anything like that before.
 And, oddly, instead of striding around in his usual torn-up pants, on this cover the Hulk was wearing a shirt, tie, jacket and shoes.
 That said, his pants were still purple, so not everything about him had changed!

-Over the course of the next several pages the Hulk recounts how Dr. Bruce Banner, creator of the Gamma Bomb, while attempting to save the life of teenager Rock Jones, had been caught in the explosion of the weapon he created.
+Over the course of the next several pages the Hulk recounts how Dr. Bruce Banner created the Gamma Bomb.
+While attempting to save the life of teenager Rock Jones who had wandered onto the test site, Banner was caught in the explosion of the weapon he created.
 The radiation now caused Banner to transform into a savage monster whenever overwhelmed by stress or anger.
 I distinctly recall that my seven year old self was surprised that in this flashback Banner’s assistant Igor, who set off the Gamma Bomb in an attempt to kill the scientist, was a Soviet spy, rather than an alien robotic infiltrator as he had been depicted in the animated episode “Origin of the Hulk” the year before.

 Buscema drew an absolutely savage depiction of the Hulk in this flashback, as Banner transformed into the jade giant for the very first time, on the striking splash page seen at the top of this blog post.